 In some countries, depending on the land and hunting rights, a major problem regarding legislation and control/eradication of non-native species could be access to private land.
-A major problem regarding legislation and control/eradication of non-native species is access to private land.
 For example, a questionnaire survey in the UK showed that only about 50% of landowners would allow access to their land for the control of Ruddy Ducks.
 Special land access rights would be required to ensure eradication (B. Hughes, pers. comm.).
 Rapid access to all land is of course vital to the success of any eradication programme and needs to be stipulated in legislation, empowering eradication teams with special land access rights.
-As yet, such an approach does not seem to have been taken in the AEWA region.